Temu Pallets: Complete Guide for Resellers 2026

 Second Hand Clothing Factory

-Professional Sorting with Recydoc Technology Indetexx employs 100% handpickedd sorting through the proprietary Recydoc App system, achieving 98%+ grading accuracy.
-Every bale is processed with documented verification — eliminating the condition variability that makes Temu pallets so difficult to manage.
+Professional Sorting with Recydoc System: Indetexx employs 100% hand-sorted grading with documented verification through the proprietary RECYDOC Recycling System — a digital platform that sources and processes secondhand branded products through a nationwide collection network.
+Every bale is processed with documented quality verification, eliminating the condition variability that makes Temu pallets so difficult to manage.

-Global Logistics Infrastructure With six strategically located warehouses and established export relationships to 110+ countries worldwide, Indetexx offers:
+Global Logistics Infrastructure: With six strategically located warehouses and established export relationships to 110+ countries worldwide, Indetexx offers direct shipping from the nearest warehouse, complete export documentation and customs support, 20ft and 40ft container capacity for large orders, and monthly export volume exceeding 1,000,000 pieces.

-Flexible Minimum Order Quantities Whether you’re testing a new market with a single bale or scaling to full container loads, Indetexx accommodates your volume requirements.
+Flexible Minimum Order Quantities: Whether you are testing a new market with a single bale or scaling to full container loads, Indetexx accommodates your volume requirements.
 Trial orders are available for qualified buyers.

 Conclusion — Choose the Model That Scales